hughobrien/psu-constitution/README.md

 ## Statement of Purpose

-The Postgraduate Student's Union alone shall represent and defend the interests of postgraduate students of the University of Limerick on Departmental, Faculty, University and other committees and shall be empowered to negotiate on all matters concerning both the employment of postgraduate students and the remuneration for such employment within the University.
+The Postgraduate Student's Union alone shall represent and defend the interests of postgraduate students of the University of Limerick on Departmental, Faculty, University and other Committees and shall be empowered to negotiate on all matters concerning both the employment of postgraduate students and the remuneration for such employment within the University.

 ## Articles
 1. Name and Status